Elbsides/www/about.markdown

 ![Elbsides](/assets/images/elbsides_logo.svg){:width="30%" align="right" style="padding: 10px;"}

-The next Elbsides conference will be held in **[2026](/2026/) on June 5th.**.
+The next Elbsides conference will be held in **[2026](/2026/) on June 5th**.

 Elbsides is a computer security community conference that is held in **Hamburg, Germany**.
 This year, we will be at the [Hotel Hafen Hamburg](https://www.hotel-hafen-hamburg.de) overlooking the harbor on June 5th, 2026.

-We will also have a [workshop day](/2026/workshops/) on June 4th, 2026.
+We will also offer a [workshop day](/2026/workshops/) on June 4th, 2026 at Jungheinrich, Hamburg-Wandsbek.

 Last year, we were keynoted by [Mikko Hyppönen](https://www.linkedin.com/in/hypponen/), computer security industry expert, now at drone defense company, Sensofusion.
 Our closing keynote was given by [Axelle Apvrille](https://www.linkedin.com/in/axelle-apvrille-7b99154/), a well-known expert in the field of embedded systems security.